ponoor/python-step-series/docs/step-series.rst

 imperative you review your motor's voltage and current ratings.**

-The STEP400 does work with a minimum of 12V; however, since that is its on-board DC-DC converter's minimum required voltage, there may be cases the STEP400 resets on a slight voltage drop.
-This is especially the case during a motor's inrush current.
-Therefore we do not recommend a 12V power supply unless if you are driving a small motor at a low load.
+The STEP400 does work with a minimum of 12V; however, since that is its on-board DC-DC converter's minimum required voltage, there may be cases wjere the STEP400 resets on a slight voltage drop.
+This is especially the case during a motor's inrush current, therefore we do not recommend a 12V power supply unless if you are driving a small motor at a low load.

 .. figure:: img/update-48V-configuration-800x533.jpg